27 Habits to Develop the Growth Mindset in Your Life

 12. View Failure as a New Beginning

-If you have attempted something and failed, it doesn’t mean all is lost and you should forget about that project.
-Failure is really just the first step toward success.
-If you quit because of a small setback, you’ll never get on the right track toward your goals and dreams.
+It doesn't mean all is lost if you have attempted something and failed; you should forget about that project.
+Failure is just the first step toward success.
+If you quit because of a minor setback, you’ll never get on the right track toward your goals and dreams.

 Head on over to this article to be surprised at some people who famously failed.
 However, they were all able to view their failures as new beginnings.